 Agents can also “detain” your device for a “reasonable period of time” while they extract your data, copy it, or attempt to break your passwords or encryption.

-How to protect your data at the border
+7 ways to protect your data at the border

 You must weigh the practical risks when deciding whether to resist a device search because doing so risks escalating the situation.
 For non-citizens, including permanent residents, the risks are greater: You could be denied entry.
 For citizens, you cannot be denied entry (in the vast majority of countries), but you can be detained, which is stressful and could mean missing your connecting flight.
 You may also be forced to give up your device for days.